 After more than two decades working in operational sawmilling, forestry and land management roles, Jim joined Harper Adams University as Principal Lecturer, Forestry and Forest Products.
 In this role he teaches forestry and develops specialist postgraduate forestry courses.
 As an ICF Councillor, he has a particular interest in connecting young motivated people to professional career routes in forestry and arboriculture and in working to create broader and deeper appreciation of the benefits that can flow from well-managed, economically-viable forests.

-David Edwards FICFor, Vice President
+David Edwards FICFor, President

-Alastair Sandels FICFor, Finance Officer
+Alastair Sandels FICFor, Vice President

 Shireen Chambers FICFor, Executive & Technical Director, Secretary and Treasurer